joneslee85/sail_plan/README.md

 * `application.css` has been renamed to `application.css.sass` and it always requires `app/assets/stylesheets/application/index.css.sass`
 * A print style sheet has been added: `app/assets/stylesheets/print.css.sass` that always requires `app/assets/stylesheets/print/index.css.sass`

+## Notes ##

+The template expects [PhantomJS](http://phantomjs.org) to be installed via [Homebrew](http://mxcl.github.com/homebrew).
+If `PhantomJS` is not installed the template will make a single attempt to install.
+If that attempt fails the template will exit.

 ## Authors ##

 * [Brian Cardarella](http://twitter.com/bcardarella)